Tier 1 Investor Visa Route Is Open - But What's Changing And Why?

 On Tuesday, 11 December the Migration Policy team at the Home Office released the following official statement:

-Why is the Tier 1 Investor visa category being reviewed?
+The Tier 1 Investor visa route is open but why is the Tier 1 Investor visa category being reviewed?

 The Tier 1 Investor visa scheme is being reviewed as part of a crackdown on organised crime and money laundering in the UK.